 Everything we do goes through this filter to make sure that we are achieving one of these…Continue

-Parent Project Muscular Dystrophy recently hosted the first part of our Cardiac Webinar Seriers with Dr. Linda Cripe (Nationwide Children’s Hospital, Columbus, OH) and Dr. Kan Hor (Cincinnati Children's Hosptial, Cincinnati, OH) to discuss monitoring heart disease in Duchenne and carrier…Continue
+Parent Project Muscular Dystrophy recently hosted the first part of our Cardiac Webinar Seriers with Dr. Linda Cripe (Nationwide Children’s Hospital, Columbus, OH) and Dr. Kan Hor (Cincinnati Children's Hosptial, Cincinnati, OH) to discuss monitoring heart disease in Duchenne and carrier moms/daughters.

 Added by Kathi Kinnett on October 9, 2012 at 3:30pm — No Comments

 With the recent news of Sarepta's promising 48-week data, many have asked how accelerated approval may play into the FDA review of eteplirsen.
-Let's first…Continue
+Let's first define what accelerated approval means.

 When I was young, I remember my parents saying that “ignorance is bliss”.
 I never liked that expression and it has become more relevant for me when I speak with parents who have children affected by Duchenne muscular dystrophy who are trying to navigate educational or health care systems.
-Parents are often…Continue
+Parents are often overwhelmed by the complexity of these programs and their…Continue

 Added by Brian Denger on October 4, 2012 at 11:00am — No Comments

 The much-anticipated 48-week results on eteplirsen, a drug designed to skip exon 51, were presented today by Sarepta Therapeutics on a webinar and press release.
-On the webinar, Sarepta’s Chief Executive Chris Garabedian presented…Continue
+On the webinar, Sarepta’s Chief Executive Chris Garabedian presented data about the dystrophin found in study participants’ muscle biopsies and the…Continue